The Malware That Stole Christmas

 Good news, Internet retailers – This holiday season is expected to be the biggest ever.
 The National Retail Federation is forecasting over $105 billion in online sales this year, with increases greater than we’ve seen in the past 10 years.

-But there’s a Grinch waiting to steal all of your presents, and its name is CSIM or Client-Side Injected Malware.
+But there’s a Grinch waiting to steal all of your presents, and its name is Customer Journey Hijacking.

-CSIM’s threats are forcing websites around the Internet to take a different approach than ever before when it comes to protecting themselves.
+The threats posed by this growing yet hidden problem are forcing websites around the Internet to take a different approach than ever before when it comes to protecting themselves.
 In the past, making certain that your site was hosted with a reputable provider, using all standard security practices would make certain that your customers’ experiences were the best that they could be.
-But the world of digital threats have changed, and CSIM is one of the most nefarious.
+But the world of digital threats have changed, and malware-driven injected ads are amongst the most nefarious.

-Let’s break down what we’re looking at with CSIM to help you gain a better understanding of the problem:
+Let’s break down what we’re looking at with Customer Journey Hijacking to help you gain a better understanding of the problem:

-- Client-Side – The threat doesn’t come from your server, but rather from the device that the customer is using.
+- Client-Side – The threat doesn’t come from your server, but rather from the web browser or device that the customer is using.

 - Injected – Most customers have no idea that they’ve been infected.